Introduction

 Pros of electronic signatures

-• Legally recognized: E-signatures are legally binding in many jurisdictions, including the U.S., UK, and the EU, thanks to laws like the ESIGN Act and eIDAS Regulation.
+E-signatures are considered legally binding in many places, like the U.S., UK, and EU, thanks to regulations like the ESIGN Act and eIDAS.
+So, you can trust that your digital signature carries the same legal weight as a traditional one.

 Digital signatures